Tool | September 2014

 (A tax break known as the "Bailey exemption" remains; this tax break exempts from taxation certain retirement benefits received by a state or federal government retiree, if the retiree had five or more years of creditable service as of August 12, 1989.)

-Tax breaks for seniors: To qualify for the Elderly or Disabled Exclusion, a homeowner must be at least 65 years old or totally and permanently disabled, with income of no more than $27,100 for the previous tax year.
-The program excludes the first $25,000 or 50% of the assessed value (whichever is greater) from taxation.
-The state’s Circuit Breaker Tax Deferment Program limits property taxes to 4% of an owner’s income for those 65 years and older who make less than $27,100 a year.
-For those making between $27,100 and $40,650, property taxes are limited to 5% of their income.
+Tax breaks for seniors: To qualify for the Elderly or Disabled Exclusion, a homeowner must be at least 65 years old or totally and permanently disabled, with income of no more than $28,600 for 2014.
+The program excludes the first $25,000 or 50% of the home’s appraised value plus the value of up to 1.0 acre of land, whichever is greater, from taxation.
+The state’s Circuit Breaker Tax Deferment Program limits property taxes to 4% of an owner’s income for those 65 years and older who make less than $28,600 a year for 2014.
+For those making between $28,600 and $42,900 for 2014, property taxes are limited to 5% of their income.

 There is no inheritance tax and no estate tax.